AzureAiDevs/hub/website/src/pages/roadmap/30days.md

 :::tip AZURE ACCOUNT

-You’ll likely need access to Azure.
+To complete the Azure AI Skills challenge, you’ll need access to Azure.
 For students, sign up for an [Azure for Students](https://aka.ms/ai-april-azure-student-acct) free account, no credit card is required.
 Otherwise, create an [Azure](https://aka.ms/ai-april-azure-acct) free account.

 :::